 University of North Dakota flight training operations currently utilize small single-engine and multiengine aircraft with ARC A-I design.
+The aircraft fleet makeup was estimated to be 80 percent singleengine, 15 percent multi-engine and 5 percent helicopter.
+This fleet mix applied to the 2015 UND Total Operations is summarized below in Table 4-10.
 These aircraft are considered the critical design aircraft fleet for Runway 9R-27L.